UTDQi/children_book_review/README.md

 -   `scripts` contains the R scripts used to simulate, download, clean, test data.
 Also contain analysis data and data modeling.

 ## Statement on LLM usage

-Some of the code was written with the help of the ChatGPT-4o model, which also helped with language paraphrase.
-Other/llm_usage/usage.txt contains the entire chat history.
+Some of the code was written with the help of the ChatGPT-4o model, which also helped with language paraphrase, it have also provided suggestion on the title. other/llm_usage/usage.txt contains the entire chat history.

+## Acknowledgments
+We appreciate your time in reviewing this paper and would be grateful for any feedback or suggestions you may have.